Betweenmatt/TastyScript/Wiki/Tutorial-how-to-create-a-functioning-script.md

 Lets add a couple functions to your `Start()` function to get you started.
 First you need to get your device serial number(I'm assuming you already installed everything and got it hooked up by following the How To here*).
 Type in the console `devices` and your device serial number should be printed in the console.
 Once you have the serial number, change your `Start()` function to look like this, where `DEVICE SERIAL` is the serial that was printed in the console.:

+***Note*** With v1.3.1 you can omit device serial, and the program will choose the first device it finds.

 ```
 override.Start(){
    ConnectDevice("DEVICE SERIAL");